 This is a place where you can get some friends to help make some Pinterest-inspired decorations.
 What if you made the decorations double as the party favors?
 Try and think of a way to make those nice thank-you gifts be the table decorations.
 This will make the clean-up much easier too.

 We used the wedding party bouquets to decorate the head table.
 I bought some cheap vases and set them on the head table and that’s where the wedding party kept their flowers during the reception.
 It was cheap, easy, beautiful, and functional.
 I’m not saying do this with everything, but considering the versatility of some decorations might save you a few hundred dollars.

-Here's the bottom line – when that wedding day comes, you're going to get married.
+Here’s the bottom line – when that wedding day comes, you’re going to get married.
 Whether you got the tulle draped on the reserved rows or not, whether you got the perfect cake or not, whether the guests got a salad, dinner, and dessert fork or not.
 Keep everything in perspective.
-This day is about celebrating the union of two people, not about some decorations that will get thrown away after a few hours use.
+This day is about celebrating the union of two people, not about some decorations that will get thrown away after a few hours of use.

 The limo ride can be fun but weigh the costs.
 Is a few hundred dollars worth a 10-minute limo ride?

 7. Find Cheaper alternatives for flower girls’ dresses and groomsman suits.

 There are some very adorable dresses like these adorable flower girl dresses on Amazon for $33.99 each.
 When looking at the bridal store for flower girls’ dresses,

 I found that after talking to some brides-to-be, they feel pressured to spend more based on appearances.
 This is actually true in other areas of life.
 Plan your wedding on a budget, stick to that budget, and focus your money on what you will remember most, and what is the most important.

 I would love to hear how you kept your wedding on a budget – please share your tips below.